fo-dicom/fo-dicom/README.md

 To configure both the log and image managers, use the `Dicom.Managers.Setup(LogManager, ImageManager)` overload.

-On *Xamarin iOS*, *Xamarin Android* and *Mono* there is only one image manager available, and this manager is pre-selected in the `Dicom.Managers.Setup` call.
+On *Universal Windows Platform*, *Xamarin iOS*, *Xamarin Android* and *Mono* there is only one image manager available, and this manager is pre-selected in the `Dicom.Managers.Setup` call.

 ### Examples